Tag Archives: 2019 Films

 It is explained through narration that wealthy crime novelist Harlan Thrombey (Christopher Plummer) has invited his family to flock to his mansion for his eighty-fifth birthday party.
 The next morning, Harlan’s housekeeper Fran finds him dead, apparently having slit his own throat.

 An anonymous figure hires private detective Benoit Blanc (Daniel Craig) to investigate the situation.
-When Blanc arrives at the grand estate to interrogate family and friends, tidbits of scandal and intrigue slowly brim to the surface as layers are revealed.
+When Blanc arrives at the grand estate to interrogate family and friends, tidbits of scandal and intrigue slowly emerge as layers are revealed.

 The sizable cast features Hollywood stalwarts like Jamie Lee Curtis (Linda, Harlan’s daughter), Don Johnson (Richard, Harlan’s son-in-law, and Linda’s husband), Chris Evans (Ransom, Harlan’s grandson), Michael Shannon (Walt, Harlan’s youngest son), and Toni Collette (Joni, widow of Harlan’s deceased son Neil).

-Helpful is how the film spends time introducing and explaining each prominent character so that the viewer has a good sense of who’s who and how one character relates to the others before the tangled web unravels.
+Helpful is how the film takes the time to introduce and explain each prominent character, so that the viewer has a good sense of who’s who and how one character relates to the others before the tangled web unravels.

-The delicious aspect of Knives Out is the many twists and turns offered throughout the run time.
-Surprising me was a key revelation exposed quite early on so that the pacing is more left of center than classic whodunits of days past.
-Once the new story arc is revealed the plot thickens further and we know more events will ultimately abound as the story just cannot be this simple.
+Surprisingly, it was a key revelation exposed quite early on, so that the pacing is more left of center than classic whodunits of days past.
+Once the new story arc is revealed, the plot thickens further, and we know that more events will ultimately unfold, as the story cannot be this simple.

-This successfully kept me as a viewer engaged during the entire experience.
+This successfully kept me engaged as a viewer throughout the entire experience.

-Having witnessed the previews at length and the way the trailer presents a Hercule Poirot/Agatha Christie/Jessica Fletcher type sleuth to solve, it was delightful to see one-character snuggling on the couch absorbed in an episode of the 1980’s television series “Murder, She Wrote”.
+Having witnessed the previews at length and the way the trailer presents a Hercule Poirot/Agatha Christie/Jessica Fletcher-type sleuth to solve, it was delightful to see one character snuggling on the couch, absorbed in an episode of the 1980s television series “Murder, She Wrote.”

-Director, Rian Johnson offers several sly homages to influential tidbits of pop culture that helped create his film and retain the amusements.
+Director Rian Johnson offers several sly homages to influential tidbits of pop culture that helped shape his film and retain its amusement.

 Another momentous positive is the incorporation of a political discussion among the family as they brood and fret over how much money they stand to inherit from their dead patriarch.

-Donald J. Trump, a man who catapulted the United States into controversy post-2016, is never mentioned by name, but immigration, children in cages, and expletives are carefully hurled about in his honor so there is no question the connotations.
-Harlan’s caregiver is Marta (Ana de Armas), the heroine of the film and the standout, and whose mother is an undocumented immigrant.
+Donald J. Trump, a man who catapulted the United States into controversy post-2016, is never mentioned by name.
+Still, immigration, children in cages, and expletives are carefully hurled about in his honor, so there is no question about the connotations.

 So political overtones abound.

-Knives Out mix dark humor with traditional mystery and are never dull.
-The big reveal at the end is not brilliant nor is it disappointing.
-It simply satisfies after numerous red herrings and lies bubble to the surface.
+Knives Out seamlessly blends dark humor with traditional mystery, ensuring it never loses its edge.
+The big reveal at the end is neither brilliant nor disappointing.
+It simply bubbles to the surface after numerous red herrings and lies.

-The final sequence is palpable and smart viewers will wonder what one character will possibly do next to either please or anger the rest of the characters.
+The final sequence is palpable, and savvy viewers will wonder what one character will possibly do next to either please or anger the rest of the characters.

 Might a sequel be at hand?